Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/reports/reports.md

 5. (Optional) To download the report, select the **Download PDF** button.
 6. (Optional) To print the report, select **Print**.
 7. (Optional) To add the report to your favorites, select the heart icon.

+## Customize in-app reports

+1. Go to **Service Management > Reports**.
+1. Above the reports list, select an in-app report category.
+1. In the reports list, select an in-app report.
+1. Next to **Custom Reports**, select **Create Customized Report** (the plus sign).
+1. Give the custom report a name.
+1. (Optional) If you want to base the custom report on a view of data that has already been created in your system, you can select the view in the **Load Criteria from View** dropdown.
+1. Configure the ordering and grouping of results.
+    1. In the Columns tab (if it exists for this report type), select the columns you want to report on.
+    1. In the Criteria tab, specify the filtering conditions to filter your data as needed:
+        1. Select **+ Add Condition**.
+        1. Set the condition, then repeat to add more conditions as necessary.
+1. (Optional) To run the report once, select **Run Once**.
+    ::: note
+    If you choose this option, the report is not saved to the reports lists in the Reports page (**Recent Reports** and **My Saved Reports**).
+1. Select **Create**.
+After creating, the report runs automatically and is listed in its in-app reports group for future reuse.

+For an example of customizing an in-app report for trend analysis of common request types, see [this how-to guide](/hornbill-how-to-guides/create-custom-report-trend-analysis-common-request-types).